 There are plenty of benefits associated with using a Maryland Bridge.
 It’s a conservative, low-risk replacement option that is very strong (thanks to the composite resin it’s made of and the fact that it attaches to your natural teeth).
 They can also look very realistic, and they can be a permanent option.

 However, it can be difficult to perfectly match the fake tooth with the space left by the missing tooth.
 So in order to get the pontic(s) to fit properly, your dentist may need to cut your surrounding teeth during the fitting.
 On top of that, this is the most expensive type of dental bridge.

-While adhesive dentistry has seen a lot of improvements in recent years, maryland bridges fell out of favor for a while due to concerns of aspirating the prosthesis if it were to come loose due to chewing forces.
-This type of bridge is usually only indicated to replace anterior teeth, though it can see success in the posterior region on select situations.
+While adhesive dentistry has seen a lot of improvements in recent years, Maryland bridges fell out of favor for a while due to concerns of aspirating the prosthesis if it were to come loose due to chewing forces.
+This type of bridge is usually only indicated to replace anterior teeth, though it can see success in the posterior region in select situations.

 Cantilever Dental Bridge

 If there’s a situation where you have only one natural tooth that can be used as an abutment, you can get a cantilever bridge.

 They’re very similar to traditional bridges, with the main difference being they have just one supporting tooth rather than a tooth on both sides of the oral cavity.